DG1001/MeiLuftRadio/README.md

 - Simple and responsive web interface
 - Upload and download station lists in JSON format
 - Display the current song title (`icy-title`) in real-time
-- Written in Python with Flask
+- Autostart on boot using `systemd`
+- Developed with Python (Flask) and Ansible for setup automation

 ---

 ## Requirements

 - Raspberry Pi OS Lite (32-bit)
-- Raspberry Pi with network and audio output
+- Raspberry Pi 1 (or newer)
 - Python 3.7 or higher
 - `mpv` for audio playback
 - Flask for the web interface